PaddyMcGlone/codemcglone.github.io/_posts/2023-11-28-httpclient.markdown

 Our development team were anticipating this web application to be handling large scale traffic loads and to be firmly in the public eye for several months.

-The high traffic loads on our prospective web application concerned me, as these were demands we as a software development team didn’t have to consider when architecting our solutions.
+The high traffic loads on our prospective web application concerned me, as these were demands we as a software development team didn’t previously have to consider when architecting our solutions.
 To ease my concerns, I started investigating our proposed solution for possible unforeseen issues, focusing upon issues that could arise due to high traffic.

 It was during this investigation I stumbled upon something that really surprised me -> as a team we had been using the HttpClient class incorrectly for several years.